Modding A NuVision TM800W560L Tablet

 the sad excuse of what Microsoft provides for recovery for a tablet.
 It’s deeply buried; I had to go to Settings -> Updates & Security -> Recovery -> Advanced Setup -> Restart Now.

 Now of course the initial screens work with touch.
 I’m not “Troubleshooting”, but that is where I had to go.
 So it’s Troubleshooting -> Advanced Options -> UEFI Firmware Settings, which is another restart.
 And this finally puts you into the BIOS.
 Here is where you need the keyboard, because unlike Android, no nice volume keys and power for navigation.
-And no BIOS screen that expects touch. :-/
+And the BIOS does not expect anyone to use screen expects touch, on a touch-based device? :-/

 BTW, none of this is really touching UEFI.
 Just saying…